 Rabies is a zoonosis (a disease that is transmitted from animals to humans) that is caused by a virus.
 It is known to be present in more than 150 countries and territories of all continents except Antarctica.

 Rabies is a 100% preventable disease.
-Around 60 000 people die annually from rabies despite the fact that we have all of the tools to prevent and manage the disease.
-Children are the most effected by the disease, with four out of every ten deaths by rabies being a child under the age of 15.
-Furthermore, rabies is a wide-spread disease and potentially threatens over 3 billion people in Asia and Africa, where the people most at risk live in rural areas where human vaccines and immunoglobulin are not readily available or accessible.
+Infection causes tens of thousands of deaths every year despite the fact that we have all of the tools to manage the disease.
+Children are the most effected , with four out of every ten deaths by rabies being a child under the age of 15.

 Highrisk of contracting rabies in rural areas in endemic countriesGlobal distribution of risk to humans of contracting rabies, 2011

 60–80%savings associated with intradermal vs intramuscular standard vaccinationWHO recommendations for post-exposure prophylaxis